 Hospitals are another great example; even though many use digital files, they need paper on hand for patient discharge information, prescriptions, and referrals.

 In this case, knowing the size and industry of the organizations would be crucially important.

 In order to leverage firmographic data for your business, you first need to collect it!

-Fortunately, there are plenty of different ways to collect this information on potential leads without having to wait to ask for it on a demo or sales call.
-This is great, since saying “how much is your company’s annual revenue” on a phone call just sometimes feels a little awkward.
+Fortunately, there are plenty of different ways to collect this information on potential leads without waiting to ask for it on a demo or sales call.
+This is great since saying “how much is your company’s annual revenue” on a phone call just sometimes feels a little awkward.

 Let’s take a look at three simple ways to collect core B2B data that can help you qualify leads.